vanilla/docs/content/developer/contributing/coding-standard.md

 ### PHP Version

-All code in `master` must work under PHP 5.6 but we strongly recommend using 7.0.
+All code in `master` must work under PHP 5.6, but we strongly recommend using 7.0.

 All code in `release/2.3` must work under PHP 5.4.

-For up to date information you can look at our [self-hosting-requirements](https://github.com/vanilla/vanilla/tree/master#self-hosting-requirements) section.
+For up-to-date information you can look at our [self-hosting-requirements](https://github.com/vanilla/vanilla/tree/master#self-hosting-requirements) section.

 ### Validating your PHP code with PHP_CodeSniffer

 CodeSniffer is a tool you can plug into your IDE to help you adhere to a coding standard like this one.
 This quick guide assumes you have both PEAR and homebrew with PHP 5.5 installed.

-Our standard is in [Vanilla's Standars repo](https://github.com/vanilla/standards), where you can submit issues and pull requests.
+Our standard is in [Vanilla's Standards repo](https://github.com/vanilla/standards), where you can submit issues and pull requests.
 Its contents will help you on your way.

 1. Get CodeSniffer: `pear install PHP_CodeSniffer`.
 2. Add to bash profile: `export PATH="$(brew --prefix php55)/bin:$PATH"`.